 For more detailed information about 3D Secure and 3D Secure 2, refer to the 3D Secure Guide.

 In October 2015, the European Parliament adopted the European Commission's proposal to create safer and more innovative European payments, the Revised Directive on Payment Services (PSD2, Directive (EU) 2015/2366), referred to as PSD2.
-The new rules aim to better protect consumers when they pay online.
-For details on the implementation date of PSD2 click here.
+The rules aim to better protect consumers when they pay online.

 SCA (Strong Customer Authentication) is a European requirement developed to make online payments more secure.
 When a European shopper makes a payment, extra levels of authentication are required at the time of the transaction.